WomeninLogic/RecordedTalks/README.md

 <br>

-This updates the webpage in https://womeninlogic.github.io/RecordedTalks/ when it works.
+This updates the webpage in https://womeninlogic.github.io/RecordedTalks/.

 ## Contributing